Trade School vs. College: Which One Is Right for You?

-The average cost of tuition and fees at a four-year college ranges from roughly $8,000 to $27,000 per year once grant and scholarship aid is subtracted.
-That means a bachelor's degree from a four-year college could cost as much as $108,000 in tuition and fees alone.
-By comparison, the average cost of tuition and fees at a two-year-or-less college ranges from about $4,000 to $15,000 per year (after accounting for scholarships and grants).
-That suggests that an average vocational school degree costs anywhere from $4,000 to $30,000.6
+According to the U.S. Department of Education's College Affordability and Transparency List, the average cost of tuition and fees at a four-year college ranges from roughly $12,500 to $22,200 per year once grant and scholarship aid is subtracted.
+That means a bachelor's degree from a four-year college could cost as much as $88,800.
+By comparison, the average cost of tuition and fees at a two-year-or-less college ranges from about $7,500 to $20,400 per year (after accounting for scholarships and grants).
+That suggests that an average vocational school degree costs anywhere from $7,500 to $40,800.

 Now, keep in mind that those amounts do not factor in living expenses or student loan interest, but both of these expenses are often quite a bit less for vocational school students than for college students.

 One report found that around 65 percent of college graduates who completed bachelor's degree programs had an average student loan debt of close to $29,000.
 If those students pay off their loans within 10 years, they will repay approximately $36,000 in total because of interest.
 The debt load of traditional college grads is difficult to compare to the debt load of vocational school graduates since that information is not readily available.
 However, it is reported to be lower than that of college graduates.
 This is partially due to the length of time spent in school, lower living expenses (since most vocational school students do not live in dorms), and the fact that vocational school students tend to find other means of paying for their education (such as working part- or full-time) in order to avoid having to take out student loans.